ckeditor/ckeditor5/docs/getting-started/setup/ui-language.md

 <script src="[ckeditor-path]/translations/de.js"></script>
 ```

-See the <!-- update links to proper when ready-->{@link getting-started/legacy-getting-started/predefined-builds#zip-download zip installation guide} for more information.
+See the {@link getting-started/legacy-getting-started/predefined-builds#zip-download zip installation guide} for more information. -->

 ## Building the editor using a specific language